 A practitioner can have Board certification in Acupuncture, and/or Chinese Herbology.
 While an acupuncturist in New York state is required to have NCCAOM certification to get their license, there is no such requirement for them to make herbal recommendations.

 There are basic, essential formulas that many acupuncturists work with.
 However, without the training that a Board certification represents, they are unable to bring the true efficacy (and safety) of Chinese herbal medicine to their patients.

 An easy way to find out if a practitioner is fully licensed is to reference the NCCAOM website, which lists licensed practitioners from across the U.S. A current NCCAOM certification is also an indication that your practitioner is keeping up with the Continuing Medical Education requirements

 It’s worth noting that doctors, dentists, chiropractors and physical therapists are also able to perform a limited form of “needle therapy” with just 300 hours of training.
 Because they are practicing under their other medical licenses, they are not required to meet the standards for acupuncture licensure; the service they offer is an adjunct.
 This means they can take a very abbreviated training and they are not required to maintain their skills with continuing education.
 Essentially, this would be the equivalent to getting dental work done by an acupuncturist who’d studied dentistry on the side at home.

 Seek out comprehensive care

-At Yinova we encourage you put your faith in a qualified acupuncturist who practices Chinese medicine passionately and has been trained extensively in the modality.
-Here at Yinova, we believe it’s paramount that each of our practitioners not only complete the acupuncture portion of the NCCAOM along with conventional and Chinese medical components, but that they have board certification in Chinese herbal medicine as well as we believe it deepens their understanding for chinese medicine as a whole.
+At Yinova we encourage you to put your faith in a qualified acupuncturist who practices Chinese medicine passionately and has been trained extensively in the modality.
+Here at Yinova, we believe it’s paramount that each of our practitioners not only completes the acupuncture portion of the NCCAOM along with conventional and Chinese medical components but that they have board certification in Chinese herbal medicine as well as we believe it deepens their understanding for Chinese medicine as a whole.